acquia/lightning/UPDATE.md

 to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 3.0.0 to 3.0.1
+There are no manual update steps for this version.

 ### 2.2.6 to 3.0.0
 There are no manual update steps for this version.